m4tx/hackthespace/docs/02_sky.md

 # sky: `toomuchwant/`

-There is a uniquely shaped star that needs to be clicked.
+There is an sky-like ASCII art.
+The goal is to find a uniquely shaped star and click it.
 Instead of trying to find it visually, one can also just find `<a>` tag in the HTML source.

 ![Puzzle Screenshot](images/02_sky.png)